stirlo/thegossroom/_posts/2025-08-15-trump-putin-meet-to-discuss-terms-for-ending-russias-war-in-ukraine.md

 - celebrity-gossip
 - scandals
 temperature: 200
-title: "Trump, Putin Meet to Discuss Terms for Ending Russia\u2019s War in Ukraine"
+title: Trump, Putin Meet to Discuss Terms for Ending Russia’s War in Ukraine
 ---

 The Ukrainians were not invited, and Trump said he’s not planning to “negotiate for Ukraine”